 Land Markz - Discover Diverse Cultures in Windhoek

-Imagine the City of Windhoek is invaded by aliens – the natural order has been disturbed and thus five spirits have been awakened.
-Each of them possesses a fragment of a weapon - strong enough to send the aliens away.
-Can you protect the city?
+Imagine the city of Windhoek is invaded by aliens - the natural order is disturbed and thus four spirits have been awakened.
+To the city's dismay, the Planner (a homeless boy from Katutura) possesses a fragment of weapons hidden behind codes - strong enough to send the aliens away.
+Can you protect the City?

 Representing Namibian CulturesWindhoek is the capital city of Namibia.
 Due to the vast territories covered by the Namib and Kalahara deserts, Namibia as a whole has only about 2.3 Million inhabitants who live quite spread over the territory.
 With just over 300.000 inhabitants, Windhoek is the largest city and the vibrant, economic center of this Southern African country.
 However, the Enter Africa team from Windhoek has the impression that the city has turned its back on its own cultures, mostly adapting Western or other foreign influences.
 Therefore, they have come up with a location-based game that motivates the players to learn more about the many, diverse cultures within Namibia and emphasize their visibility in the city of Windhoek.

 The StoryIn Land Markz, Windhoek is invaded by aliens and this results in four spirits (villains) being awakened.
 One spirit, Walende, is an evil spirit that controls and torments all popular hangout spots in the city.
 Another villain, Lenaria (Queen Mother) controls everything that goes on in and around the city.
 Even though peace is disrupted, the Planner still believes in preserving the future of Windhoek, hence he holds hidden codes, which if cracked, enable the player to acquire armour to fight the villains off.